buddy-works/buddy-cli/README.md

  -v, --version    Show version
  -h, --help       Show help
  -j, --json       Output json
- -t, --token      Token to authenticate request
- -u, --url        Base url for app (default: api.buddy.works) -w, --workspace  Name of a workspace in which run this command -s, --status     Filter by project status [choices: "ACTIVE", "CLOSED", "ANY"] [default: "ANY"] -m, --mine       Show only projects in which user is a member -e, --page       Which page to show (by default first 20 projects are shown)
+ -t, --token      The token used to authenticate the request -u, --url        The base URL for the app (default: api.buddy.works) -w, --workspace  The name of the workspace in which the command is run -s, --status     Filter by project status [choices: "ACTIVE", "CLOSED", "ANY"] [default: "ANY"] -m, --mine       Show only the projects to which the user belongs -e, --page       Which page to show (by default, the first 20 pipelines are shown)
 ```

 #### Inspect project
 ```
 buddy-cli pj inspect [project]